 Without light we aren’t able to see.
 So that’s why there is a on-board LED included in the Tokymaker.
 It can show every colour that you want.

 Tokymaker also counts with three touch pads that act as a button in the same way as Buttons A and B.

-The Tokymaker has 3 analog outputs.
-You can program these pins so an actuators like a servo motor can react on that signal (0-100).
+The Tokymaker has a set of outputs.
+You can program these pins so an actuator like a servo motor, a speaker or a light can react on that value.

 Learn to code your own prototypes using the simple visual coding interface on our website.

 The programming is created by drag and drop of blocs!